surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ### Y-Axis

-- **Axis** select the measures values on y-axis  to enable editing options for y-axis in Line, Bar and bubble chart.
+- **Axis** select the measures values on y-axis  to enable editing options for y-axis in Line, for Bar and bubble chart.

 - **Axis label** Text label for x-axis.